Private API

 struct UnauthorizedCall <: CTBase.CTException

-Exception thrown when a function call is not authorized in the current context or with the given arguments.
+Exception thrown when a function call is not allowed in the current state of the object or system.

 Fields